 I’d just thawed out two bison hanger steaks and instead of making fajitas with them, I wanted to roll them up with some kind of filling.
 I was originally thinking of making German rouladen but my husband doesn’t like pickles.
 So I picked up my big South American cookbook, called the South American Table, by Marie Baez Kijac, and there was exactly what I was looking for!
 Rolled up flank steak with veggies inside, called matambre

-Matambre is flank steak rolled up with spinach, asparagus and roasted red bell peppers, after some marination time, and then poached in beef stock.
+Matambre is flank steak rolled up with spinach, asparagus and roasted red bell peppers, after some marinating, and then poached in beef stock.
 I was definitely tempted!

 So here’s what I did.